liangzheng816/OfficeDocs-SharePoint/SharePoint/SharePointOnline/restricted-access-control.md

 ## Sharing of site and content with users outside of Restricted Access Control Groups (opt-in capability)

 Sharing of SharePoint sites and its content doesn't honor restricted site access policy by default.
-The SharePoint administrator can choose to restrict sharing of site and its content with users who aren't members of the Restricted access control group.
+The SharePoint administrator can choose to restrict sharing of site and its content with users who aren't members of the Restricted Access Control group.

-To restrict sharing capability with users outside of the restricted access control group, enable it, run the following PowerShell command in SharePoint Online Management Shell as an Administrator:
+To restrict sharing capability with users outside of the Restricted Access Control group, enable it, run the following PowerShell command in SharePoint Online Management Shell as an Administrator:

 ```powershell
 Set-SPOTenant -AllowSharingOutsideRestrictedAccessControlGroups $false